isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    transmission reaches this value, DDNS updating is turned off until the queue backlog has been sufficiently reduced.
-The intent is to allow the :iscman:`kea-dhcp4` server to continue lease operations without running the risk that its memory usage grows without limit.
+The intent is to allow the :iscman:`kea-dhcp4` server to continue lease operations without running the risk that its memory usage may grow without limit.
 The default value is ``1024``.

 -  ``ncr-protocol`` - This specifies the socket protocol to use when sending requests to